 Asset Classification Actual Target

+Equities

-Domestic Equities:
+Domestic 25.7% 24.0%

-Large-Cap 22.5% 25.0%

-International Equities:
+International 22.4% 20.0%

-Developed Markets 21.4% 23.0%

-Fixed Income:
+Private 5.9% 5.0%

+Rates/Credit

-Domestic Fixed Income 12.7% 13.0%
+Core Fixed Income 11.9% 13.0%

-High Yield Fixed Income 3.3% 3.0%
+High Yield Fixed Income %

+Private Debt/Credit 12.4% 12.0%

-Real Estate:
+Real Assets

-Core Real Estate 9.9% 10.0%
+Core Real Estate 10.3% 10.0%

-Value Add Real Estate/REITs 5.1% 4.0%

-Alternatives:
+Non-Core Real Estate 4.8% 5.0%

-Infrastructure 5.0% 5.0%
+Infrastructure 5.7% 7.0%

+Multi-Asset

+Alternative Credit % 4.0%

-Midstream Energy (MLP's) 4.5% 4.0%
+Midstream Energy 0.9%

-Private Equity 4.5% 3.0%

-Private Debt 11.1% 10.0%
+Short-Term Investments %

 Total 100.0% 100.0%

-This asset class diversification allows the Retirement Board's to monitor and adjust its risk in accordance with its Investment Policy Statement.
+This asset class diversification allows the Joint Boards to monitor and adjust their risk in accordance with their Investment Policy Statement.
 The investment returns presented herein are based on the modified Dietz rate of return methodology.
-As Fiscal Year 2022 came to a close, inflation, rising interest rates, and war caused havoc for global investors.
-These uncertainties provide little comfort to asset allocators in the near-term.
-Market participants expect excess liquidity to continue being removed in an orderly and structured manner.
-Widespread adoption of vaccines allowed countries the opportunities to ease lockdowns and return to some sort of normalcy.
-A rotation trade saw quality and value stocks continue to outperform growth-oriented assets which became synonymous with the multi-decade low interest rate regime.
-The System earned negative absolute and relative returns; however, it continues to diversify across strategies and regions.
+As fiscal year 2023 came to a close, inflation, rising interest rates, and highly correlated and volatile equity and bond markets created unique challenges for global investors.
+These uncertainties provide little comfort to asset allocators in the near-term but unique opportunities to exploit inefficiencies in the long-term.
+Market participants expect a 'higher for longer' interest rate regime to be in place for the near- to short-term periods and a potential recession possibly arriving in 2024.
+However, the U.S. economy has been far more resilient than expected and a Goldilocks scenario of a soft landing may present itself.
+The System earned positive relative and absolute returns, with continued diversification across strategies and regions.